larmic/spring-boot-demos/spring-boot-in-docker/readme.md

 # Spring Boot as docker service

-There are several ways to package a spring boot application to docker file.
+There are several ways to package a spring boot application in docker.

 ## Spring Boot in Docker using maven plugin